iocchi/PetriNetPlans/PNPnaoqi/README.txt

 	  (actions are not started, so you need to use CTRL-C to stop the execution)

 	* test 2 (quick)
-	- run 'run_test.sh' in the PNPpepper folder
+	- run 'run_test.sh' in the PNPnaoqi folder

 	* test 3 (full manual instructions)
 	- launch naoqi